silbermoewe/posts-2014/alberobello.md

 ---en---

-We arrive in Bari and eat possibly the best *Focaccia* on eath.
+We arrive in Bari and eat possibly the best *Focaccia* on earth.
 Caro ordered us *Pizza Bianca* but they looked angry at her for calling their sacred *Focaccia* Pizza.
 It was so good though, that we took a second round.
 We drive to Alberobello and explore the characteristic houses called *Trulli*.

 ![](IMG_8136)
 ![](IMG_8139)